 Open to the Duke medical community, Yancy says the series offers tactical advice to physicians who want to know more about weight-loss therapies.
 Yancy cites two specific goals:

 - Provide improved education to generalists and specialists about obesity management and treatment options available in the Duke system.

 - Help providers collaborate more effectively to develop best practices.

 “Our primary goal is to emphasize how important weight management is to health,” Yancy says.
 “We can improve many aspects of health with weight loss, and there are many ways to help people lose weight, but doctors in general are less aware of these therapies.”

-The Duke Diet and Fitness Center has developed several processes that are effective in helping patients reduce weight.
+The Duke Lifestyle and Weight Management Centerhas developed several processes that are effective in helping patients reduce weight.
 “Patients can achieve weight loss,” Yancy says, “but we need to develop a personalized plan.”

 Pagidipati sees the effects of obesity each day while working with patients at the recently created Cardiometabolic Prevention Clinic.
 She says cardiologists want to learn more about weight loss but are uncomfortable offering guidance about obesity because they lack training to address the condition.

 “This idea was created as a response to concerns expressed by many specialist and generalist providers encouraging better collaboration to improve obesity management across the Duke Health system,” Pagidipati says.
 “The interest in the case presentations underscores just how starved our clinical community is for practical education on this topic.”

 A successful weight management program must incorporate medical, behavioral, nutritional, exercise, as well as surgical approaches and procedures, Yancy says.
 Duke offers five outlets that focus on providing weight management services for patients: